SMAC-Group/course_intro_statistics/slides/chapter1_03.md

  [3,]    9   10   11   12
 ```

 Notes: Here, the argument `byrow`	specifies that the matrix is filled by rows.
 Otherwise, the matrix is filled by columns by default.
+For example,

 ```r
 (mat <- matrix(1:12, ncol = 4,  nrow = 3))
 ```
-returns
+which will return:
 ```out
      [,1] [,2] [,3] [,4]
 [1,]    1    4    7   10